 Local and warm market sales work best because human nature kicks in.
 Whenever you aren’t starting by having to jump through the KNOW, LIKE, TRUST hoops, your barriers to sales are low.
 Local and warm markets make your art sales as easy as they will ever be.

-It’s said the average person knows 150 people.
+A rule of thumb is the average person knows 150 people.
 Try creating your list.
 Start thinking of the people you know.
-Then determine who they are, such as your friends, teachers, doctors, lawyer, accountant, bookkeeper, neighbors, relatives, service people, work mates, sports friends, school chums, church-goers and so forth.
+Then determine who they are, such as your friends, teachers, doctors, lawyer, accountant, bookkeeper, neighbors, relatives, service people, workmates, sports friends, school chums, church-goers and so forth.
 I believe nearly anyone can get to that 150 target.
-Each one of those people should know you make art and can easily say what kind of art you make.
+Each one of those people should know you make art and can easily say what kind of art you create.
 “Barney is a painter.
 He specializes in desert landscapes.”

 Whatever size your list of people you know, I guarantee sales and referrals are waiting to be made just by informing and asking.
 People like to help people they know.
 Put a little effort into your request.
 Offer some note cards.
 Assist them however you can.
 Offer a free sketch or ideas on a color palette.
 There are dozens of easy ways you can ingratiate yourself to others by being there for them first and asking for their help afterward.